Animal attacks in Australia

 The brown snake is not the most venomous Australian snake, but it has caused the most deaths.

-Wildlife attacks in Australia occur every year from several different native species, including snakes, spiders, freshwater and saltwater crocodiles, various sharks, cassowaries, kangaroos, stingrays and stonefish and a variety of smaller marine creatures such as bluebottles, blue-ringed octopus, cone shells and jellyfish.
+Wildlife attacks in Australia occur every year from several different native species, including snakes, spiders, freshwater and saltwater crocodiles, various sharks, cassowaries, dingoes, kangaroos, stingrays and stonefish and a variety of smaller marine creatures such as bluebottles, blue-ringed octopus, cone shells and jellyfish.

-It is estimated that there are about 100,000 dog attacks in Australia each year.
+It is estimated that there are about 100,000 dog attacks in Australia each year, of which around 3,000 result in hospitalizations.